ArtPoon/slides/markdown/mimm4750g-l2.md

 ---

-# Front-ends
+# Front- and back-ends

 * Most web pages are *dynamic content* - the information that gets displayed in your browser is the result of a database query.
-* In contrast, the web resources for this class are *static* web pages that were rendered from text files in a format called *Markdown*.
+* Other web sites use *static pages* in which web content is generated from plain text files in a specific format such as [HTML](https://en.wikipedia.org/wiki/HTML) or [Markdown](https://en.wikipedia.org/wiki/Markdown).
-* Code responsible for database transactions take place in the *back end*.
+* Code responsible for database transactions to serve dynamic content take place in the [back end](https://en.wikipedia.org/wiki/Front_and_back_ends).
 * The *front end* is what you see: a web interface with forms and other data from which the back-end will compose a query.

 ---